Having bridesmaids is one of those things that sounds super fun in theory

 Bonus tip:

-Make a shared album or Google Drive folder beforehand so she knows where to drop everything later.
+Make a shared album or Google Drive folder in advance so she knows where to drop it all later.

 5. Drama Blocker